pelegrand/express-starter/README.md

 ## Environment variables

-First of all create and set up your .env file like .env.sample file
+First of all create and set up your .env file like .env.sample file. :pencil2:

 ## Dependencies